tigerbeetle/tigerbeetle/docs/design/queries.md

 Is it ok to just return transfer/account ids and require the client to issue lookups for those?
 Or will we need to be able to return some computed values (eg `sum(transfer.amount) grouped by ...`)?

+How should we express conditions on nested fields like transfer_flags?
+Maybe treat them as if they weren't nested, like 'flags_post_pending_transfer".

 ## Testing